nilmoreno128/MultiTargetCameraController-Unity/README.md

 - **Follow Multiple Targets**: Track multiple objects at once with smooth camera transitions.
 - **Dynamic Camera Height**: The camera adjusts its height based on the distance between the targets.
 - **Smooth Camera Movement**: Camera transitions smoothly between positions using a customizable smoothing factor.
-- **Height Limitations**: Apply configurable minimum and maximum height limits to the camera.
 - **Customizable Settings**: Easily adjust offset, smooth time, and camera height settings to fit the needs of your game.

 ## Installation